kylelong/ldgr-dashboard/README.md

 # Ldgr dashboard

 ## Background
-During the interview with Kristina she said that learning/brushing up on pandas and creating graph illustration would be a good use of my time between now and the potential time of hopefully joining the Ldgr team.
+During the interview, Kristina said that learning/brushing up on pandas and creating graph illustration would be a good use of my time between now and the potential time of hopefully joining the Ldgr team.
+This would better ensure that I would hit the ground running.
 I expanded on one of the interview questions and created an ARR graph with several other graphs in a summary dashboard.

 ## Explanation:
 This is a summary dashboard of key metrics companies, CEOs, Head of Finance, etc care about which are critical to business success.
 This would offer a quick glance at key metrics before viewing more detailed graphs in another view.